ScalaWilliam/git-work/documentation/analysis.md

 As the Git Work Man,
 I want the system to be flexible enough to support other Issue systems, So that Git Work does not depend on a single point of failure by using one Issue system.

+As the Git Work Man,
+I want the Git Work provisioning and deployment scripts to be versioned, So that I do not depend on a non-reproducible environment.
 ```